Submitter: Jens Gustedt

 introduced (so far) in the context of C. This is really a pity,

-since POSIX also has pthread_key_t
+since POSIX also has pthread_key_t that is completely

 feature equivalent and for which the specification is much more